Wednesday, 10 November 2021

 I went out.

-We came to date palm orchard, still talking.
-The date palm orchard existed there only for name sake.
+We came to the date palm orchard, still talking.
+The date palm orchard existed there only for namesake.
 Not a single date palm tree was found there.
 It must have been a date palm orchard earlier.
 Now what remained was only its name.
-We could change its name as tamarind grove.
+We could change its name to Tamarind Grove.
 There were plenty of tamarind trees.
 We sat under one tamarind tree.
-He leaned against a big root of the tree and sat like a Chettiar leaning his back on a stone.
+He leaned against a big root of the tree and sat like a Chettiar, leaning his back on a stone.
 Initially he started describing his problems slowly and then gained momentum and poured out his anguish.
-The matter was silly piece of a problem.
+The matter was a silly piece of a problem.
 His father had a lot of land property.
-Unlike him who toiled in land, his undying desire was to see his son becoming a doctor.
+Unlike him, who toiled on land, his undying desire was to see his son become a doctor.
 But this fellow did not even pass P.U.C.
-He was telling that he fell asleep the moment he picked up Biology or Zoology books.
+He was telling that he fell asleep the moment he picked up biology or zoology books.
 His interest was in farming.
-As he was not interested in pursuing M.B.B.S, his father had started treating him as his arch enemy.
+As he was not interested in pursuing M.B.B.S., his father had started treating him as his arch enemy.
 Following this, there was no scarcity of frequent scuffles between them.
-They had not come to a pint to wrestle physically yet.
+They had not come to a point to wrestle physically yet.
 That was it.

 He was taking many decisions indecisively.